Contest is closed. Please check back for future opportunities.

 - Students must be actively enrolled at the university with a valid student ID number and currently enrolled in classes in order to be eligible.

-- Essays must be unique (not submitted elsewhere) and written by the student.
+- Essays must be unique (not submitted elsewhere) and written in English by the scholarship application signator.

 - Applicants may only submit one essay per contest and entries must be submitted in English.